Raku/docker/README.md

 Perl 6 Language Documentation: http://doc.perl6.org/

+# Build

+You can build an image from this Dockerfile as indicated below:

+    $ docker build -t rakudo-star /path_to_dockerfile/

+In addition, you can specify the version of Rakudo Star that you want at build time:

+    $ docker build --build-arg rakudo_version=${DESIRED_VERSION} -t rakudo-star /path_to_dockerfile/

+If no version is specified, it will default to the version listed in the Dockerfile.
+It is recommended that you use the default version.

 # Usage

 Simply running a container with the image will launch a Perl 6 REPL: